 Depending on how broad your search is, Google will find sites that may be relevant or irrelevant to your intent.
 Excluding words from an otherwise broad search phrase can dramatically improve the quality of the results.

 Searching with “inurl:” followed by your keyword will return only web pages with your keyword in the URL.
 This operator is very strong when paired with the “site:” operator to find specific URLs within a domain.

 If you searched for: foxes site:nationalgeographic.com Using the word “site” followed by a colon will search for foxes but only on the specific website you want to search on.

 There are a lot of different searches that automatically return answers instead of websites to find answers on.
 These range from weather, conversions, movies, etc. It can really save time and Google is doing this for more and more queries every day, especially with its SGE (Search Generative Experience).

 Google has noticed a huge rise in searches containing “near me”.
 Because of this, they are showing a lot more automatic results for many things if you just type in hospital or restaurant.
 Focusing more on intent they can use machine learning to show the most relevant results to a user.

-There are other way’s to make your searches even better.
-Just like “near me” is now a recognized way of searching in Google you can manipulate the keywords used to get narrow your searches even further and get the information you need faster.
+There are other ways to make your searches even better.
+Just like “near me” is now a recognized way of searching in Google you can manipulate the keywords used to narrow your searches even further and get the information you need faster.

 Instead of: Toyota Car